JLesDev/async-chat-server-rust/README.md

-# async-chat-server-with-rust
-# async-chat-server-with-rust
 # async-chat-server-rust
-# async-chat-server-rust
-# async-chat-server-rust
-# async-chat-server-rust
-# async-chat-server-rust
+# Made with tokio and rust
+# Open up 2 terminals.
+# In the first terminal enter 'cargo run'

+# In the second terminal connect to the host,
-# async-chat-server-rust
+# 'telnet localhost 8080'

+# Enter commands into the second terminal.